TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/User/Index.rst

     :type: integer
     :Scope: Display

-    The default renderType just renders a dummy entry to indicate a custom renderType should be added.
-Additional render types
+    The default renderType simply displays a dummy entry, indicating that a custom renderType should be added.
+Additional render types can be defined based on the requirements of the user type field.
+These render types determine how the field is displayed and interacted with in the TYPO3 backend, allowing for specialized rendering and user interaction.
+Custom render types provide a tailored experience for editing records via the FormEngine.